header logo

 King of football with more than 1000 career goals - Pelé

-He was voted the Player of the Century by the International Federation of Football History & Statistics in 2000 and FIFA's Player of the Century.
-Even after a successful football career, Pelé showed no signs of slowing down in retirement.
-He served as Brazil's Minister of Sports from 1995 to 1998 and became a global ambassador for football.
+In 2000, he was voted Player of the Century by the International Federation of Football History & Statistics and jointly recognized as FIFA’s Player of the Century.
+Even after retiring from a successful football career, Pelé showed no signs of slowing down.
+He served as Brazil’s Minister of Sports from 1995 to 1998 and went on to become a global ambassador for football.

-2/ Diego Maradona - Most influential soccer players
+2. Diego Maradona - One of the most influential soccer players

-Despite controversial personal life, Diego Maradona remains a football legend whose influence extends not only to his own generation but also to future ones.
-He is an iconic figure in Argentine football renowned for his inspirational dribbling skills and creativity.
+Despite a controversial personal life, Diego Maradona remains a football legend whose influence spans generations.
+He is an iconic figure in Argentine football, renowned for both his inspirational dribbling skills and creativity.

 South American football legend with outstanding talent - D. Maradona